 In this example, you build your system from a previous class in a directory that is empty except for the command procedure and the description file.
 MMS fetches files from CMS only if the library copy is newer than your copy.
 The files in the previous class are certain to be older than your code, so MMS does not fetch them unless you build the previous releases in a clean directory.
-For example, consider the system build shown in Example 4.5.
+For example, consider the system build shown in Example 4.5, "Building a System from a Previous CMS Class".